HazyZen/testing-repo/README.md

 to set/configure your name

 `git config user.email "your@email.com"`
-to set/configure your email realted to github
+to set/configure your email related to github

 `git log`
 type q to exit log